 - Sprinkle flour on your working area.
 Take the dough out, and cut into two equal pieces.

 - Knead the first piece for 5-6 minutes.
 With a rolling pin, roll the dough out into a rectangle.
 Spread about 5-6 generous tablespoons of plum jam over ¾ of the dough.
 (When you roll in the dough, some of the jam will be pushed up, so the entire area will be covered.)
 Roll the dough in until you have a loaf.
-Transfer to an oiled 9x13 inch pan placing the end side of the roll on the bottom.
+Transfer to 9x13 inch pan sprinkled with flour, placing the end side of the roll on the bottom.

 - Repeat this process for the second dough piece.